 LEARNING OUTCOMES.
-Corresponding to the six big ideas of the course listed earlier, at the end of the course, students will be able to
+Corresponding to the six big ideas of the course listed earlier, this course's aim is that at the end of the semester, students are able to

 - 1. State and demonstrate a loop invariant for an algorithm. - 2.
 Determine the performance of an algorithm and identify a big-oh or big-theta category. - 3.
 Differentiate between ADTs and data structures and articulate the trade-offs among data structures studied in class. - 4.
 Articulate the factors in implementing a binary search tree and how they affect the performance of a BST implementation of a map. - 5.
-Articulate the favors in implementing a hashtable and how they affect the performance of a hashtable implementation of a map. - 6.
+Articulate the factors in implementing a hashtable and how they affect the performance of a hashtable implementation of a map. - 6.
 Articulate the attributes of a problem that is suited for a dynamic programming solution and implement a given dynamic programming algorithm.